-- · expansion of research and development; - · expansion of manufacturing capabilities; - · hiring of additional technical, sales and other personnel; and - · acquisitions of complementary businesses.
+- · expansion of research and development;

+- expansion of manufacturing capabilities;

+- hiring of additional technical, sales and other personnel; and

+- acquisitions of complementary businesses.

 If we raise additional funds through the issuance of our common stock or convertible securities, the ownership interests of our stockholders could be significantly diluted.
 These newly issued securities may have rights, preferences or privileges senior to those of existing stockholders.
 Additional financing may not, however, be available on terms favorable to us, or at all, if and when needed, and our ability to fund our operations, take advantage of unanticipated opportunities, develop or enhance our infrastructure or respond to competitive pressures could be significantly limited.
-If we cannot raise required capital when needed, we may be unable to meet the demands of existing and prospective customers, adversely affecting our sales and market opportunities and consequently our business, financial condition and results of operations.
+If we cannot raise required capital when needed, including under our Registration Statement filed with the SEC in October 2016, we may be unable to meet the demands of existing and prospective customers, adversely affecting our sales and market opportunities and consequently our business, financial condition and results of operations.